Internships and Learning Opportunities for Students

 Contact: Martha L. Hickey

-Volunteering at the SCIENCE MUSEUM
+Volunteering at the Buffalo Museum of Science

 Opportunities include planning annual fundraisers, creating databases, working on exhibits, and archiving materials in our research library.